-- 3a You must not use either "ghost" advertisements or canvassing material for properties or applicants that do not exist, in order to attract either new applicants or new clients. - 3b In your canvassing material, if you seek to use a property you have recently let or managed, you must seek the owner's prior permission. - 3c When you advertise for new business your fees should be shown inclusive of VAT alongside a statement confirming that VAT is included. - 3d You must not use unfair methods when seeking new properties or applicants by unsolicited approaches.
-Advertising material must be truthful, not misleading and fully explain who the message is from, its purposes and how the applicants or new client's interest can be followed up. - 3e You must take decisions on the content of your advertisements independent of your competitors, such as how you advertise your fees, charges or any additional costs, or any special offers, discounts or other value offering. - 3f You must act promptly if a landlord or tenant asks you to stop canvassing them.
+- 3a You must not use either "ghost" advertisements or canvassing material for properties that do not exist or for applicants that do not exist, in order to attract either new applicants or new clients. - 3b In your canvassing material, if you seek to use a property you have recently let or managed, you must seek the owner's prior permission. - 3c When you advertise for new business your fees should be shown inclusive of VAT alongside a statement confirming that VAT is included. - 3d You must not use unfair methods when seeking new properties or applicants by unsolicited approaches.
+Advertising material must be truthful, not misleading and fully explain who the message is from, its purposes and how the applicant's or new client's interest can be followed up. - 3e You must take decisions on the content of your advertisements independent of your competitors, including whether to such as how you advertise your fees, charges or any additional costs, or any special offers, discounts or other value offering. - 3f You must act promptly if a landlord or tenant asks you to stop canvassing them.